Sale Alert — Labor Day mattress sales now live.

 Materials

-The Helix Moonlight uses a combination of different foam types as well as pocketed coils to provide comfort and support.
-Here is a complete list of the materials used, in order from top to bottom:
+The Helix Moonlight is 12″ thick and contains a combination of different foam types with a pocketed coil support base.
+From top to bottom, here is a full list of the materials used in this mattress:

 Helix Moonlight Material Layers